How to Make Perfect Deviled Eggs

 6. How to store deviled eggs

-To store deviled eggs, seal them in a plastic container or loosely wrap them in plastic wrap on a plate and refrigerate them up to 4 days.
+To store deviled eggs, seal them in a plastic container or loosely wrap them in plastic wrap on a plate.
+Deviled eggs last in the refrigerator up to 4 days.

 7. How long do deviled eggs last?